Chronology

 October 1963

-First of a series of major interviews conducted by John Coplans appears in Artforum.
+First of a series of interviews conducted by John Coplans appears in Artforum.

 October 1, 1963